 A Magazine Article Gives Me an Idea

-At the start of this past term I read an article (Motivate and Engage Online Learners All Semester Long, by Mark Beaudoin, in Campus Technology Magazine, August 2014) that suggested using pictures or short videos as a way to engage with students.
+At the start of summer term I read an article (Motivate and Engage Online Learners All Semester Long, by Mark Beaudoin, in Campus Technology Magazine, August 2014) that suggested using pictures or short videos as a way to engage with students.

 The suggestion was to find ways to use pictures not as a teaching tool but rather as way to encourage and motivate students to continue their efforts in the course.

-After giving this some thought I decided to experiment with pictures and a little humor as a way to remind students about upcoming assignment and test due dates.
+After giving this some thought I decided to experiment with pictures and a little humor as a way to remind students about upcoming assignment and test due dates for the current week.